Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-5-Extra-strength-methods/README.md

 ###### what it means in plain English:
-- "For each element in nameArray, assign the element to the `name` variable, and run the body of the loop:
+- "For each element in name Array, assign the element to the `name` variable, and run the body of the loop